 - At least one director

-- Company secretary
+- A company secretary

-- Initial share capital
+- Paid-up share capital

 Shareholder Requirements

-A Singapore company can have:
+A Singapore company may have:

 - One or more shareholders